YSR Bond Qubit in a Double Quantum Dot with cQED Operation

-For qubit operation between $\ket{\mathcal{S}_{ex}}$ and $\ket{\mathcal{S}_{DS}}$ the most promising tuning is either $\Phi_B = 0$ or $\Phi_B=\pi$ which both maximises the state distinguishing signal, $\delta\omega_{01,ex} - \delta\omega_{01,DS}$, and corresponds to a sweet spot in $\phi$, resulting in quadratic protection to fluctuations.
-Furthermore, as we in our scheme wish to drive transistions via dot gates, controlling $\xi_{L/R}$, we focus on $\Phi_B = \pi$ for which the two singlet states are decoupled if $\xi_L = \xi_R = 0.0$, but feels linear perturbations of $\xi_{L/R}$ maximally, as seen in Eq.~(\ref{eq:tp}).
-Lastly, as to avoid incidental driving into the DQD doublet parity sector we require $2|E_{ex} - E_{DS}| < \Delta + \min{E_{D}}-E_g$ with $E_D$ indicating eigenenergies of the doublet states and $E_g$ groundstate energy.
+For qubit operation between $\ket{\mathcal{S}_{ex}}$ and $\ket{\mathcal{S}_{DS}}$ the most promising tuning is either $\phi_B = 0$ or $\phi_B=\pi$ which both maximises the state distinguishing signal, $\delta f_{01,ex} - \delta f_{01,DS}$, and corresponds to a sweet spot in $\phi_B$, resulting in quadratic protection to fluctuations.
+Furthermore, as in our scheme we wish to drive transistions via dot gates, controlling $\xi_{L/R}$, we focus on $\phi_B = \pi$.
+Here, the the two singlet states are decoupled as $\xi_L = \xi_R = 0.0$, but feels linear perturbations of $\xi_{L/R}$ maximally, as seen in Eq.~(\ref{eq:tp}).
+Lastly, as to avoid incidental driving into the DQD doublet parity sector we require $2|E_{ex} - E_{DS}| < \Delta + \min{E_{D}}-E_g$ with $\min{E_D}$ indicating the lowest energy of any doublet parity state and $E_g$ groundstate energy.
 If this criterion is not satisfied the driving of the transition $\ket{\mathcal{S}_{ex}}\leftrightarrow \ket{\mathcal{S}_{DS}}$ also facilitates $\ket{\mathcal{S}_{DS/ex}} \rightarrow \ket{\mathcal{D}}\otimes \ket{qp}$ with the latter indicating the lowest energy doublet state in addition to a free quasiparticle in the continuum, thus driving one out of the operational basis.
 The area of $\Gamma_{L/R}$ space supporting this restriction is shown in Fig.~\ref{fig:11Sector} (b) as a brown overlay.
 In addition, if either of the singlets are the groundstate then initialization can be performed by simply waiting for the system to equilibrate.
-The overlap of the brown overlay with singlet groundstate in Fig.~\ref{fig:11Sector} (b) supports this.
+The overlap of the brown overlay with singlet groundstate in Fig.~\ref{fig:11Sector} (b) supports this option.
 Else, initialization of the operational basis can be done via dot gate operations, as detailed in the supplemental~\cite{SM}, removing the groundstate restriction if required.
 In Fig.~\ref{fig:11Sector} (f) we plot the excitation spectrum in units of GHz at a specific realization of the above restrictions, namely $\Gamma_L = \Gamma_R = 1.7 \Delta$. with $t_d = 0.25\Delta$.
-At this point $\delta\omega_{01,ex} \approx 0.16$~GHz and $\delta\omega_{01,DS}\approx 0.02$~GHz, allowing one to identify the two singlets via single-shot readout of the resonator.
+At this point $\delta f_{01,ex} \approx 0.16$~GHz and $\delta f_{01,DS}\approx 0.02$~GHz, allowing one to identify the two singlets via single-shot readout of the resonator.
 Next, we focus on this specific realization and detail qubit gate operations.